-Describe the size and nature of the Synergy group, indicating, where appropriate, the key team members and their roles.
-The participation of team members engaged by another institution should be justified in relation to the additional financial cost this may impose to the project.
-Take into account the percentage of each PI's dedicated time to run the ERC funded activity when calculating the personnel costs.
+Describe the size and nature of the team, indicating, where appropriate, the key team members and their roles.
+The participation of team members engaged by another host institution should be justified in relation to the additional financial cost this may impose to the project.
+Take into account the percentage of your dedicated time to run the ERC funded activity when calculating your personnel costs.

 Specify any existing resources that will contribute to the project.
 Describe other necessary resources, such as infrastructure and equipment.
 It is advisable to include a short technical description of the equipment requested, a justification of its need as well as the intensity of its planned use.
-When estimating the costs for travel, please also consider participation of the PIs and team members in conferences and dissemination events.
+When estimating the costs for travel, please also consider participation of the PI and team members in conferences and dissemination events.

 The terms and conditions laid down in the article 29.2 of the ERC Annotated Model Grant Agreement address how scientific publications must be made available through Open Access.
 Applicants should be aware that it will be mandatory to provide Open Access (free of charge, online access for any user) to all peer-reviewed scientific publications resulting from ERC projects funded through this call.
-This includes long-text publications such as monographs and book chapters.
 Open Access can be ensured through green or gold Open Access-routes, and Open Access must in any case be ensured through a repository at the latest 6 months after publication (12 months for publications from the Social Sciences and Humanities).
-Please see Article 29.2 of the H2020 ERC Model Grant Agreement for more details, or contact ERC-OPEN-ACCESS@ec.europa.eu.
+Please see Article 29.2 of the ERC Model Grant Agreement for more details, or contact ERC-OPEN-ACCESS@ec.europa.eu.